 Ultimately, motorcycles are probably slightly easier to tow.
 The equipment used for motorcycle towing makes one quick to secure and therefore difficult to damage.

-What ways can a motorcycle be towed?
+What ways can motorcycle towing can be done?

 Flatbed tow trucks are traditionally used to tow cars or trucks; however, anything that can fit a car can obviously fit a motorcycle.
 Maybe you own a flatbed that can be hooked to your trailer hitch.
 There are a few ways to secure a motorcycle or motorcycles to the spacious rectangular area.